Grokster

-A summary of the piracy argument
+Summary of the piracy argument

 It has been estimated that 90% of files shared on Grokster were downloaded illegally.
 Whether such downloads have substantially affected the retail sales of music, videos, and other works protected by copyright and the intellectual property laws is a matter of debate.
 Grokster claimed they did not violate any copyright laws because no files passed through their computers.
 They assigned certain user computers as "root supernodes" that acted as music hubs for their company.
 Thus they were not responsible for controlling any specific file downloads.

 The key issue in the copyright infringement case was the so-called "Sony safe-harbor" principle that was set by the Supreme Court over 21 years previously in Sony v.
 Universal Studios 464 U.S. 417 (1984).
 The ruling stated that, "...the sale of copying equipment, like the sale of other articles of commerce, does not constitute contributory infringement if the product is widely used for legitimate, unobjectionable purposes.
 Indeed, it need merely be capable of substantial non-infringing uses" (Sony 464 U.S. at 442).
 This case challenged the legality of using VTRs to copy content using Betamax tapes.
 Grokster argued that proof of reasonable, actual or potential, non-infringing use, is sufficient to fulfill the "substantiality" requirement.
 The RIAA and MPAA argued that Sony safe-harbor requires proof that the non-infringing use is the primary one; an incidental non-infringing use is not enough.